jromers/olvm-ansible/README.md

         -e "vm_name=oltest" -e "vm_ip_address=192.168.1.100" \
         olvm_create_single_vm.yml

-Note 1: using the OLVM server FQDN, suspended with a comma, is a quick-way to not use a inventory file.
+Note 1: using the OLVM server FQDN, appended with a comma, is a quick-way to not use a inventory file.

 Note 2: as it includes clear-text passwords, for better security you may want to encrypt the ``default_vars.yml`` file with the ansible-vault command.
 When running the playbook, ansible asks for a secret to decrypt the yml-file.